 Public Sector Act.
 A breach of a disciplinary provision of the Public Sector Code of Conduct constitutes misconduct as defined by section 3 of the Public Sector Act.
 The Code sets out what it calls "professional conduct standards" to be complied with by public sector employees.
 Those conduct standards include the observance of lawful and reasonable directions, policies and procedures and other instruments which define what is expected or required of public sector employees.
 The Information Privacy Principles Instruction is an instrument that defines what is expected or required of public sector employees.
 The Public Sector Code of Conduct also states that a public sector employee who fails to comply with the conduct standards may be liable to disciplinary action.
-A failure to comply with the Information Privacy Principles would, therefore, be a breach or disciplinary provision of the Public Sector Act.
+A failure to comply with the Information Privacy Principles would, therefore, be a breach or disciplinary provision of the Public Sector Code of Conduct and as such constitute misconduct as defined by section 3 of the Public Sector Act.
 In this way, public sector employees are bound to comply with the Information Privacy Principles.